Anthei0774/Advent-of-Code-2020/README.md

 ### --- Day 3: Toboggan Trajectory ---

 **Part 1-2:**
 After reading the problem, the solution is straigthforward.
 Some minor preprocessing on the forest representation makes the rest of the code more simple.
-One loop on the rows defined with index *i* increments an other *j* index with *3*, and whenever *j* reaches the right side, I set it to *0*, as the forest-patters repeats horizontally.
+One loop on the rows defined with index *i* increments an other *j* index with *3*, and whenever *j* reaches the right side, I set it to *0*, as the forest-pattern repeats horizontally.
 Part 2 is the previous process executed over all trajectories given.

 ### --- Day 4: Passport Processing ---